Masks in Engee

 10.0,22.0

-The result is 22, which confirms the correctness of calculating the expression in the state of the Chart block: local_c = c = 6 (from the Subsystem mask), local_input = input = 15 (from the Chart block mask), their sum is 21, and the Constant block adds another 1, getting the total value of `22'.
+The result is 22, which confirms the correctness of the expression calculation in the state of the Chart block: local_c = c = 6 (from the Subsystem mask), local_input = input = 15 (from the Chart block mask), their sum is 21, and the Constant block adds more 1, getting the final value 22.